zenml-io/zenml/docs/book/getting-started/system-architectures.md

 ![ZenML Pro self-hosted deployment](../.gitbook/assets/cloud_architecture_scenario_2.png)

-In this scenario, all services, data, and secrets are deployed on the customer cloud.
-This is the opposite of Scenario 1, and is meant for customers who require completely airgapped deployments, for the tightest security standards.
+In the case of self-hosting ZenML Pro, all services, data, and secrets are deployed on the customer cloud.
+This is meant for customers who require completely air-gapped deployments, for the tightest security standards.
 [Reach out to us](mailto:cloud@zenml.io) if you want to set this up.

 <details>